American Skin (film): Release

-The world premiere of American Skin was held at the Venice Film Festival on September 1, 2019.
-In December 2020, Vertical Entertainment acquired U.S. distribution rights to the film, and set it for a January 15, 2021 release.
+The world premiere of American Skin was held at the 2019 Venice Film Festival on September 1, 2019.
+In December 2020, Vertical Entertainment acquired US distribution rights to the film.
+It was released in select theaters in the United States and on premium video on demand (PVOD) on January 15, 2021.
+The film began streaming on BET+ on April 15, 2021.

 Over its first two weeks of release, the film finished in the top 10 on FandangoNow, Google Play, and Spectrum's PVOD rental charts.
 On February 5, 2021, Vertical announced the film had made $4 million, a record for the studio.